vonmillhausen/sf2000/README.md

 There is not currently any custom firmware (CFW) for the device.
 The stock firmware is currently being investigated; here are some findings from it:

 ### Button Mappings/Key Bindings
 `osaka#9664` discovered that the OS supports loading game-specific key bindings from `.kmp` files, stored in the `save` folder for each system and named after a game's ROM file (e.g., `/FC/save/Game Name.EXT.kmp`).
-They also discovered where in the `biserv.asd` file the default mappings for each emulator are stored.
+They also discovered where in the `bisrv.asd` file the default mappings for each emulator are stored.
 Working with this information, `notv37#4200` worked out what bits related to what buttons for each emulator.
 Using both their findings, we now have a tool which can be used to update both the global button mappings for the emulators, as well as create per-ROM mappings - you can [find this tool here](https://vonmillhausen.github.io/sf2000/tools/buttonMappingChanger.htm).

 Note that the game-specific key bindings function have been removed from the May 15th firmware onwards.

 ### Boot Logo
 When the device is powered on, a "Welcome" image is displayed for a short time before the main menu appears.
-This image comes from inside `biserv.asd`, (towards the end; exact offset varies between BIOS revisions).
+This image comes from inside `bisrv.asd`, (towards the end; exact offset varies between BIOS revisions).
 It's a `512x200` RGB565 Little Endian raw image file, and looks like this:

 ![Boot Logo](/images/bootlogo.png)